olivecarambola/logbook/_posts/2022-06-16-onefullcycle.md

 It was a brilliant stroke of luck that I was in the company of friends, but didn't have to talk to them, and I got to choose the music but didn't have to worry about whether they liked it or not.
 I just laid on the hammock, high in the sky, swinging softly, listening to the songs that took me down memory lane, and I indulged myself in remembering our time together, thinking about you, and feeling the love.
 I did nothing else for a while.

-<span class="annotated" data-note="[Kar yağıyor bu gece / Öyle beyaz ki şehir / Anlamak bir ömür sürer / Hayat niye kirlenir] ''Leyla'' by Ezginin Günlüğü, from the album ''Aşk Yüzünden'', 1998.">It's snowing tonight
+<span class="annotated" data-note="[Kar yağıyor bu gece / Öyle beyaz ki şehir / Anlamak bir ömür sürer / Hayat niye kirlenir] “Leyla” by Ezginin Günlüğü, from the album “Aşk Yüzünden”, 1998.">It's snowing tonight
 The city is so white
 It takes a lifetime to fathom
 Why life has to get sullied with mud</span>